natalieagus/50033/docs/03-toddlers/audio-management.md

 <ImageCard path={require("./images/AudioMixerSignalPath.png").default} widthPercentage="60%"/>

 We will not be going in depth about DSP concepts in Audio, and we assume that it is your job to find out which effects are more suitable for your project.
-However we will still be picking a few examples to illustrate how to utilize the AudioMixer.
+However, we will still be picking a few examples to illustrate how to utilize the AudioMixer.
 They include: lowpass and highpass, pitch shifting, reverb, and duck volume.

 Click Window » Audio » AudioMixer to have the AudioMixer tab open.
 Create a new Mixer called "SuperMarioBros".